ESG FAQ

 Schneider Electric updates its Scopes 1 & 2 carbon footprint annually, and Scope 3 emissions annually or every three years (depending on the source of emission).
 Each year, an independent third-party verifier provides a limited assurance on all Scopes 1, 2, and 3 CO2 figures disclosed by the Group.

-Emissions produced, saved and avoided by Schneider Electric’s products and services during their use phase and end-of-life are also quantified.
+Emissions produced, saved, and avoided by Schneider Electric’s products and services during their use phase and end-of-life are also quantified.

 -

-Schneider Electric is a signatory of the Business Ambition for 1.5°C initiative aimed at setting greenhouse gas (GHG) emissions reduction targets in line with the global effort to limit warming to 1.5°C. Schneider Electric has four key milestones leading to Net-Zero by 2050.
+Schneider Electric is a signatory of the Business Ambition for 1.5°C initiative aimed at setting greenhouse gas (GHG) emissions reduction targets in line with the global effort to limit warming to 1.5°C. Schneider Electric has three key milestones leading to Net-Zero by 2050.

-2025: Through its Schneider Sustainability Impact program, Schneider Electric has committed to help its customers and partners save and avoid 800 million tonnes of CO2 emissions thanks to its EcoStruxure solutions.
+2025: Through its Schneider Sustainability Impact program, Schneider Electric has committed to helping its customers and partners save and avoid 800 million tonnes of CO2 emissions thanks to its EcoStruxure solutions.
 Moreover, Schneider Electric operations (scopes 1 and 2) will be carbon-neutral by 2025 (including CO2 offsets).

-2030: The Group has committed to reduce its absolute carbon emissions across its value chain by 25% from the 2021 baseline.
-Schneider has also committed to have “net-zero ready” operations (scopes 1 and 2), meaning the Group commits to reduce its operational carbon footprint by at least 90% (compared to the 2017 base year) and will remove residual emissions.
+2030: The Group has committed to reducing its absolute carbon emissions across its value chain by 25% from the 2021 baseline.
+Schneider has also committed to have “net-zero ready” operations (scopes 1 and 2), meaning the Group commits to reducing its operational carbon footprint by at least 90% (compared to the 2017 base year) and will remove residual emissions.
 This 2030 target is validated by the SBTi as part of a 1.5°C ambition and their Net-Zero Corporate Standard.
-To achieve these carbon reductions, the Group is actively engaging its suppliers to accelerate their climate strategy, sourcing lower-carbon materials, as well as improving the energy efficiency of its offers.
+To achieve these carbon reductions, the Group is actively engaging its suppliers to accelerate their climate strategy, sourcing lower-carbon materials, as well as improving the energy efficiency of its offerings.

-2050: Schneider Electric has committed to reach net-zero emissions across its value chain.
+2050: Schneider Electric has committed to reaching net-zero emissions across its value chain.
 This target was approved by the Science-Based Target initiative under the “Net-Zero Corporate Standard”.
 The Group will need to reduce absolute scopes 1, 2, and 3 GHG emissions by at least 90% from a 2021 base year and remove residual emissions.

 -

 The Company aims to achieve a 25% absolute reduction in carbon emissions across its entire value chain by 2030 and Net-Zero emissions across the entire value chain by 2050.
 This means that all Schneider upstream suppliers need to transition towards clean energy.
 Reaching this ambitious target is a long-term transformative process.
 As a first step and to onboard the suppliers, Schneider Electric launched The Zero Carbon Project in 2021, which aims to cut 50% of operational carbon emissions from the top 1,000 suppliers by 2025 (SSI #3).
-At the end of 2023, SSI #3 achieved a 27% performance and has laid the ground to accelerate decarbonization in the coming years.
+At the end of 2024, SSI #3 achieved a 40% performance and has laid the ground to accelerate decarbonization in the coming years.

 -

-Schneider Electric has defined short and medium-term financial investment priorities in order to set the course towards its SBTi-validated Net-Zero commitment, and more broadly to meet its long-term commitments for climate, and to preserve natural resources.
+Schneider Electric has defined short and medium-term financial investment priorities in order to set the course towards its SBTi validated Net-Zero commitment, and more broadly to meet its long-term commitments for climate, and to preserve natural resources.
 These investments include decarbonization of the Group’s own operations, by investing progressively in energy efficiency, site electrification, renewable energies, and electric chargers for company vehicles.

 To support this objective, it is estimated that around EUR 400 million will be invested by 2030, in technologies such as heat pumps to substitute comfort gas or such as EV chargers.
 Such investments are usually not linear year-on-year as large projects may take a few years to design and implement, and opportunities at a given time depend on the local economic and regulatory context.